National Day for Truth and Reconciliation events culminate with Sacred Fire

 The sacred fire concluded September’s events commemorating the National Day for Truth and Reconciliation at Queen’s, but the third annual Indigenous Art Exhibition at Union Gallery remains open until Oct.
 12. The exhibition, a collaboration between the Office of Indigenous Initiatives (OII), Agnes Etherington Art Centre, and Union Gallery, celebrates Indigenous artists and their work.

-Throughout the month, schools and departments across Queen’s held events throughout the month in conjunction with the National Day for Truth and Reconciliation.
+Throughout the month, schools and departments across Queen’s held events in conjunction with the National Day for Truth and Reconciliation.
 Queen’s Health Sciences hosted a viewing of the Canadian Medical Association’s apology to Indigenous Peoples.
 An Accessibility Café session, hosted by the Human Rights and Equity Office and the OII, featured Marsha Ireland, who shared her experiences as a First Nations deaf woman, mother, grandmother and great grandmother, as well as her journey through joy and oppression.
 Joe Pitawanakwat, an Indigenous traditional healer with Creators Garden, also gave a talk about traditional medicines.

 Earlier in September, Queen’s raised the Survivors’ Flag in honour of residential school victims and survivors.
 It will remain flying permanently as a reminder that advancing Truth and Reconciliation is a year-round commitment.